-- A Traineeship will put you in a better position to compete for an apprenticeship or other job.
+- A Traineeship may put you in a better position to compete for an apprenticeship or other job.

-- You will be able to build your CV and get vital experience with local and national employers.
+- You will be able to build your CV and get vital experience with local employers.

-- You can get help to improve your English and maths skills which will boost your chances of getting a job, as well as improving your long term prospects and your earning potential.
+- You can get help to improve your English and Maths skills which will boost your chances of getting a job.

-- You could get a job interview at the end of the work experience placement - if a role becomes available with the company.
-Even if one doesn't, you’ll get a reference and an exit interview.
+- You may get offered a job interview at the end of the work experience placement - Either way, you’ll get a reference and an exit interview.

 How do you find a Traineeship?